We all know Ontario’s provincial parks aim to protect our natural landscapes and species.

 Our parks work together as a network of biodiversity and protection.
 Whether an immense wilderness or a small urban nature reserve, every park plays a critical role in the protection of our biodiversity, including representative ecosystems, species, and cultural heritage.

 Most of us are fairly familiar with some broad categories of ecosystem, like wetlands, forests, and grasslands.

-But each of these categories can be drilled down into more specific types of ecosystems, like salt marshes, oak savanna forests, and alvars.
+But each of these categories can be drilled down into more specific types of ecosystems, like salt marshes, oak savanna woodlands, and alvars.

 Some ecosystems are extremely rare.
 For example, the pannes at Presqu’ile Provincial Park are globally significant wetlands.
 Likewise, alvar — a sparsely vegetated limestone plain — is only found in a few spots in Ontario (and around the world).

 We also want to protect Ontario’s geological diversity, processes and time periods.
 Parks like Kakabeka Falls protect fossils that are over a billion years old, while parks like Mono Cliffs protect pieces of the Niagara Escarpment.

 As curators of our provincial parks, we want to make sure each type of ecosystem is represented and protected.

 So does “representative species” mean the creatures living in those ecosystems?